 Replace the battery in the remote.

 Be sure the remote is within range of the system.

-The maximum operating range of the remote control included with the system is 33 feet (10 meters)
+The range of the remote is 20 feet

 Check to see if any buttons on the remote are working.

 If some buttons on the remote work and some do not work, see Certain remote control buttons do not work